 * Do not reheat rice dumplings more than once; and

 * Consume reheated rice dumplings as soon as possible.

 Consuming rice dumplings

-* Before eating rice dumplings, wash hands with running water and liquid soap and dry them with a dry towel or paper towel; and
+* Before eating, wash hands with running water and liquid soap and dry them with a dry towel or a paper towel; and

-* Limit seasonings such as soy sauce or granulated sugar added to rice dumplings during consumption.
+* Reduce seasonings such as soy sauce or granulated sugar during consumption.

 The spokesman said, "Rice dumplings in general are relatively high in energy, fat and salt.
 During the festival, people should maintain a balanced diet, and consume rice dumplings moderately, with due consideration of their health condition.
 People are recommended to share rice dumplings with their family members and friends, as this not only enhances the festive atmosphere, but also allows them to taste rice dumplings of different flavours and avoid over-consumption.
-People are also advised to make use of nutrition labels on prepackaged food to compare their nutritional contents for healthier food choices, such as rice dumplings with lower sodium, sugar and fat contents."
+People are also advised to make use of nutrition labels on prepackaged food to compare their nutritional contents for healthier food choices."

-He also reminded food manufacturers to purchase food ingredients from reputable suppliers, adhere to Good Manufacturing Practice for preparation of food products, and comply with relevant legal and regulatory requirements (including the use of food additives).
+He also reminded food manufacturers to purchase food ingredients from reliable suppliers, adhere to Good Manufacturing Practice for preparation of food products and comply with legal requirements when using food additives.